 - a.
-There are two purposes for a penalty: - 1. to help draw attention to a player to his/her inappropriate but serious behavior so he/she will know the behavior is to be stopped, and - 2. to stop a player from continuing behavior that is unacceptable.
+There are two purposes for a penalty: - 1. to help draw attention to a player to his/her inappropriate but serious behavior so he/she will know the behavior is to be stopped, and

+- 2. to stop a player from continuing behavior that is unacceptable.
 Penalties are not for the purpose of causing harm or retribution.
-This stance is in keeping with our motto of Amici Sumus.
+This stance is in keeping with our motto of Amici Sumus. - b.

-b.
 If possible, it is far better to incapacitate a player from continuing the inappropriate behavior than to administer a penalty to the player (such as reflection time lost).
 Penalties should be used only when an appropriate level of incapacitation of the unwanted behavior is not possible.
 For example, if a player has been found to be sending harassing messages to an opponent or in a serious way the messages are not wanted by the opponent, and the player refuses to stop after being asked to stop (after a warning), the TD should just set the player's messaging ability to silent.
-The TD has made sure the player cannot continue the offensive behavior, this being the meaning of incapacitation.
+The TD has made sure the player cannot continue the offensive behavior, this being the meaning of incapacitation. - c.
+When dealing with disciplinary matters and considering penalties/sanctions, care should (meaning "guideline to be considered" = Executive Board clarification) be taken to ensure: - 1. consistency across TDs, and - 2. that those penalties are commensurate with the "crime" committed.

-- c.
-When dealing with disciplinary matters and considering penalties/sanctions, care should be taken to ensure: - 1. consistency across TDs, and - 2. that those penalties are commensurate with the "crime" committed.
-The following scale of penalties/sanctions should be used in situations of serious infractions.
-It is not required that a warning be given before a penalty is enforced, depending on the seriousness of the infraction. - (a) A serious behavioural issue, e.g. silent/unacceptable withdrawal from a tournament, unacceptable, or abusive behaviour to players/officials/ICCF as a first offence ban from all international CC tournaments and activities for a period of 2 years, from the date of decision. - (b) A repeated serious behavioural issue, e.g., repeated silent/unacceptable withdrawal from a tournament, repeated abusive behaviour to players/officials/ICCF ban from all international CC tournaments and activities for a period of 5 years, from the date of the latest decision. - (c) Outrageous behaviour or further repeated behavioural issue, e.g., theft, belligerent action towards ICCF or any of its officers, assault, etc. ban from all international CC tournaments and activities for life duration.
+The following scale of penalties/sanctions should (meaning "guideline to be considered" = Executive Board clarification) be used in situations of serious infractions.
+It is not required that a warning be given before a penalty is enforced, depending on the seriousness of the infraction.

+- a.
+A serious behavioural issue, e.g. silent/unacceptable withdrawal from a tournament, unacceptable, or abusive behaviour to players/officials/ICCF as a first offence ban from all international CC tournaments and activities for a period of 2 years, from the date of decision. - b.
+A repeated serious behavioural issue, e.g., repeated silent/unacceptable withdrawal from a tournament, repeated abusive behaviour to players/officials/ICCF ban from all international CC tournaments and activities for a period of 5 years, from the date of the latest decision. - c.
+Outrageous behaviour or further repeated behavioural issue, e.g., theft, belligerent action towards ICCF or any of its officers, assault, etc. ban from all international CC tournaments and activities for life duration.
 Appeal for remission of sentence is available after 10 years.